Trauma Therapy

 Creating stronger relationships

-Addressing patterns around perfectionism, people-pleasing, and co dependency
+Addressing patterns around people-pleasing and co-dependency